AmedeeBulle/ttn-dashboard/README.md

 The NGINX reverse proxy uses the domain name to route the requests to either Grafana or Node-RED; you will needs two domain names pointing to your server -- e.g.: `ttn-grafana.example.com` and `ttn-node.example.com`.\
 If you don't have your own domain you can use a free service like [Duck DNS](https://www.duckdns.org).

-For local home usage (intranet) you can use a local DNS server or even the _hosts_ file of your computer.
+For local/home usage (intranet) you can use a local DNS server or even the _hosts_ file of your workstation.

 # Installation
 ## Initial setup